yammyso/CIS3120_Term-Project_Group-Project_Fall-2024/TermProjectInfo_README.md

 This is the repository for the "Term Project".\
 Group Project, CIS3120 Course.\
 Professor: Sonyl Nagle, Fall 2024 Semester.\
-Group Members: Fuad Choudhury, Yammy So, David Le.\
+Group Members: Fuad Choudhury, Yammy So, Jimmy Zhang.\
 \
 The project is focused on NBA player salaries analytics.